‘It’s a gift to have him’ – Pochettino hails Mbappe after Reims double amidst Real Madrid rumours

 What was said?

-Speaking after the game, Pochettino said: “He is our player.
+Speaking after the game, Pochettino told Amazon Prime: “He is our player.
 But you know the business, it's full of rumours.
 Our president and our director are very clear.
 He is here with us and we are happy with him.
 He is an important player, and it is a gift to have him with us.”

-Marquinhos, who was making his first start of the season, added to Amazon Prime: “We don't even try to ask him about his future.
+Marquinhos, who was making his first start of the season, added: “We don't even try to ask him about his future.
 He has his goals, but if we think about ourselves, we want him to stay.
 And if he stays, he will help us a lot.

 “Our attack is magic, but he does not make us forget the others.
 It is important to have an efficient team.
 The season is long.”